Robert van Genechten: Early years

 Van Genechten was born in Antwerp and studied jurisprudence at the University of Ghent.

 After the Imperial German forces invaded Belgium in the Great War, Van Genechten wasted no time in collaborating with the occupying German forces.
 After the armistice and end of the war, he fled to the Netherlands, receiving an eight-year prison sentence in absentia.
 In the Netherlands, he made a living as a lawyer and a teacher at Utrecht University, taking Dutch citizenship on 14 June 1930.

 Return

-When the statute of limitations ran out on Genechten's Belgium conviction he returned to his native country, but he later returned to the Netherlands to enter politics.
+When the statute of limitations ran out on van Genechten's conviction in Belgium he returned to his native country, but later returned to the Netherlands to enter politics.
 Joining the National Socialist Movement in the Netherlands in 1934, he quickly rose through the party ranks, at one time acting as spokesman on education, and from 1938, editor-in-chief of Nieuw Nederland.
 As a regular writer on the rightwing paper, he expounded at length on his hatred of rationalism and humanism.

 In 1937, he wrote a series of Nazi propaganda articles, Van den vos Reynaerde, which was a re-interpretation of the Reynard cycle attacking Jews.
 The articles went on to become a book in 1941, and an animated cartoon in 1943.
 Given his pro-Nazi stance, he was interned by the Dutch government in Hoorn prison during the 1940 invasion.